ZuraDoreuli/ZuraDoreuli/README.md

 - 📢 Welcome!
 I'm a passionate web developer dedicated to creating extraordinary online experiences.
 With a fusion of code and creativity, I bring your visions to life, empowering users with seamless and captivating journeys.

-- 💻 I’m currently working on my <a href="#">Personal Website</a>.
+- 💻 I’m currently working on my <a href="#" target="_blank">Personal Website</a>.

 - 🧠 I trying to improve myself everyday!

-- 🎥 I have a <a href="https://www.youtube.com/@codekeeperzd/videos">YouTube channel</a>  I started making videos to push myself into making as many interesting and practical projects as I can, and to share with others interesting tidbits of knowledge I discovered on my coding journey.
+- 🎥 I have a <a href="https://www.youtube.com/@codekeeperzd/videos" target="_blank">YouTube channel</a>  I started making videos to push myself into making as many interesting and practical projects as I can, and to share with others interesting tidbits of knowledge I discovered on my coding journey.
 Take a peek - you might like it!

 <br>